Railk/T3S/README.md

 ## Feature
 1. TypeScript language autocompletions
-1. TypeScript language error highlighting
+2. TypeScript language error highlighting

+## OS
+Tested on windows only for the moment

 ## Installation Sublime Text 3